By default, there are no Monitored Tokens. This means that the system monitors

 GET /transactions

 APIs.
-By doing so, the API responses will include details for all tokens in the
+By doing so, the API responses include details for all tokens in the

 wallet, irrespective of whether they are part of the monitored token list.